 If zoos did not exist

 I also think if zoos did not exist it might encourage more families to travel.
-Perhaps tourism in Africa and other areas of the world would see a boost in tourism as more families visited those places to learn about animals that they otherwise would in a zoo.
+Perhaps tourism in Africa and other areas of the world would see a boost in tourism if more families visited those places to learn about animals that they otherwise would in a zoo.
 Lord knows some of these African countries could use a boost in tourism dollars coming in.

 Why we go to the zoo